 Healthy teeth, a healthy mouth and gums are all a direct result of the care and attention we give to them and that includes what we eat and drink.
 Just as too much coffee, or red wine might stain teeth, so too might depriving our teeth, mouth and gums of needed nutrients be detrimental.
 Obviously, we are not talking to the folks who are undertaking a healthy eating plan made in conjunction with their family physician, a nutritionist or other medical professional because we know such plans will be carefully considered and both the calories and content tailored to your specific body type and weight loss expectations.
 A measured approach to any weight loss plan, that assumes a slow and steady program of modified behaviour, exercise and careful eating is never a bad idea.
 Instead, we’re talking to the people in a hurry; the folks who want to lose a quick ten or twenty pounds before a trip, drop a dress size before a family wedding or “jump start” their weight loss with a dramatic drop on the scale.
 In each of these types of scenarios there really is no healthy way to achieve such a loss and it’s your teeth that might take a direct hit.
 Here’s why:

 - Fast weight loss almost always means a drastic cut in food intake.
 It may also mean inadequate consumption of the kinds of fruits and vegetables from which our entire body, including our teeth, derive nutrients.
 You may think that’s ok for a few days or even weeks but damage to our teeth is much harder to notice in the bathroom mirror and by the time you see a dentist it could be too late.
-Your teeth might have shift from dentist ready – healthy and in need of a clean, to “ready for the dentist,” in poor shape and in desperate need of repair – or worse!
+Your teeth might have shift from dentist ready – healthy and in need of a clean, to “ready for the dentists,” in poor shape and in desperate need of repair – or worse!

 - Fast weight loss almost always means drinking lots of fluids.
 Now of course, you’ll immediately ask what’s wrong with that?
 Especially water – water is always good isn’t it?
 Drinking fluoridated water can actually be good for your teeth but too much bottled water doesn’t always offer the same benefit and may even reduce the calcium and phosphorous levels in tooth enamel.
 Sparkling water, if you are using it as a non-caloric way to add some zest to your water intake can be harmful to teeth as it leads to demineralization.
 Any excessive reliance on juice or carbonated, sugar free beverages is also hard on the teeth.